 Woodland Park Zoo, Seattle

-If you’re looking for something family friendly in Seattle, head to the Woodland Park Zoo on Saturday the 28th for its Pumpkin Bash and Trick-or-Treating event, free with zoo admission.
+If you’re looking for something family friendly in Seattle, head to the Woodland Park Zoo for its Pumpkin Bash and Trick-or-Treating event, free with zoo admission.
 The event includes storytelling and puppet shows appropriate for little ones, pumpkins for the animals and trick-or-treating for kids.
 One child, 12 years and under, will be admitted free if they wear a costume, with every full-price adult admission that’s paid.